readyready15728/misc/awakemud-notes.md

 Matrix work.)
 * There's an ATM on the ground floor of Telestrian Habitat in Portland.
 * Reggie's Hole-in-the-Wall in the SW Seattle cracks credsticks.
-* Zalensky's Electronics in SE Seattle has cyberware and installs them.
+* Zalensky's Electronics in SE Seattle sells cyberware and installs them.
+In addition they also sell other electronic gear.
 * Baxter Morgan in the West Tacoma junkyard offers work.
 * Dave's Discount Drugs is just south of Evergreen Multiplex in West Tacoma and sells patches etc.